-Denver Real Estate Forecast, 2017 to 2018
+Denver Real Estate Forecast, 2019 to 2020

-Normal Price Growth Ahead?
+Slow Price Growth Ahead?

 Millennial Home Buyers Boost Demand Amid Inventory Crunch